Varshaneel/finalproject/README.md

 # Timeline and Milestones:

-Milestone 1 (11/13/18): Read up on how to use STAR and Gencode for sequence alignment and use them for aligning atleast one subset of the files
+COMPLETED Milestone 1 (11/13/18): Read up on how to use STAR and Gencode for sequence alignment and use them for aligning atleast one subset of the files
-Milestone 2 (11/20/18):  Align all the sequences and use featurecount to count the reads Milestone 3 (11/27/18):  Final stages of analysing differentially expressed genes using R
+COMPLETED Milestone 2 (11/20/18):  Aligned all the sequences and use featurecount to count the reads Milestone 3 (11/27/18):  Final stages of analysing differentially expressed genes using R

+#CURRENT PROGRESS (11_20_2018)
+Used STAR To align the fastq files and the output was generated in BAM format. featurecounts (In R) was used to read the bam outputs and generate read counts.
+DeSEQ2 was used to analyse the differential expression of genes in the samples.
+Volcano plots and Heatmaps generated

+#TO BE COMPLETED BY 11/27
+Make the rmd file a little more organised and give desriptions of the commands Make a powerpoint of how the pipeline goes from fastq files to the end result